fatiger92/fatiger92.github.io/_posts/GameList/2023-01-10-my-gamelist-post.md

 ---
-title:  "To Do Game List"
+title:  "0.
+To Do Game List"
 excerpt: "A list of games I want to play in the future."

 categories: